Aldrein/EyeFlightSoftware/README.md

 # EyeFlightSoftware

-In development verrsion of EyeFlightSoftware
+In development version of EyeFlightSoftware
 This is a GPS software adapted for civilian aircraft

 ## Dependencies